ApiLogicServer/Docs/docs/Sample-AI.md

 The Sample-AI page includes the Natural Language Text to supply to Copilot; paste it, and press enter.
 It's shown in the diagram below in dark gray ("Use SQLAlchemy to...").

-!!! pied-piper "Create database schemas from ChatGPT -- provide this prompt"
+!!! pied-piper "Create database model from Copilot -- provide this prompt"

     Use SQLAlchemy to create a sqlite database named sample_ai.sqlite, with customers, orders, items and product